MarioHsiao/Starcounter/src/Samples/SQLTest/README.txt

 VariableValues:[Values for the variables in the query string in the form [type1]:[value1]; [type2]:[value2];] CompositeResultObjects:[The value True if the objects in the result set are of type CompositeObject, otherwise the value False.]
 IncludesLiteral:[The value True if the query includes one or more literals, otherwise the value False.]
+DataManipulation:[The value True, if the query is a data manipulation statement (INSERT, UPDATE or DELETE), otherwise the value False.]
+SingleObjectProjection:[The value True if the projection (select-list) only includes one element, otherwise the value False.]
+SingleObjectPathProjection:[The value True if the projection (select-list) only includes one element and that element is a path expression, otherwise the value False.]
+IncludesObjectValue:[The value True, if the query includes an object literal or an object variable, otherwise the value False.]
 ShouldBeReordered:[The value False if the query has an "order by" clause, otherwise the value True.]
 UseBisonParser:[The value True if the query should be optimized on the parsed tree produced by bison-based parser, otherwise the value False.]
 ExpectedExceptionMessage: